johnchadwell/DDD-JayCh/RecipeREADME.md

 ## Project Description

 The project chosen for this class was to build a recipe inventory system for a restaurant.
 The objective was to design a inventory tracking system such that as orders are made then inventory items will be deducted based on the the recipe ingredients.
 When an inventory item "quantity" is reduced to a certain threshold from numerous orders then an inventory order is generated.
 Once the inventory order is delivered then the quantity value is updated for that inventory item.

+The primary entity that controls the inventory deduction is the Ingredient Item (Prelim) where you identity the amount consumed in the recipe amd the amount consumed in the inventory item.
+Am ingredient in a recipe may define consumption based on things like tsps, tbsps, cups, etc while the inventory item would track things in ibs, gallons, quarts, or event indiviual items like a single onion.
+You can see some examples of this in the FoodItem screenshots.

 ## Design Limitations